Best Small Personal Loans in February 2025

 You can qualify for a LendingPoint loan with a credit score as low as 660, but if you have excellent credit, you may be able to snag one of its lowest rates.

-Keep in mind that if you take out a loan with LendingPoint, you may have to pay an origination fee of Up to 10.00%, and residents living in Nevada and West Virginia won’t be eligible.
+Keep in mind that if you take out a loan with LendingPoint, you may have to pay an expensive origination fee, and residents living in Nevada and West Virginia won’t be eligible.
 Note that LendingPoint does not let you apply for a personal loan with a co-borrower or a cosigner either.

 How to qualify